 In the face of possible economic uncertainty, the current high in remortgage applications shows no signs of slowing.
-Some homeowners, concerned that 2019 might see unpredictable rises in the Bank of England’s base rate, are moving quickly to lock themselves into remortgage deals while interest rates remain at historic lows.
+Many homeowners are moving quickly to lock themselves into remortgage deals while interest rates remain at historic lows.
 But when is it a good time to look at remortgaging?

 Simply put, remortgaging is taking out a new mortgage on your home to replace an existing mortgage.
 Remortgaging can be beneficial if you are currently on a lender’s standard variable rate (SVR), or a fixed or discounted variable rate deal that is about to end.
 This gives you the opportunity to take advantage of a new mortgage with better features, the security of fixed repayments or to take advantage of lower interest rates than you may currently be on.

-Worryingly however, separate research from L&C Mortgages recently found that a third of mortgage customers are currently sitting on an SVR.
+Worryingly however, separate research from L&C Mortgages has found that a third of mortgage customers are currently sitting on an SVR.

-Motivation to remortgaging has already reached an 11-year high, with borrowers who are wary of potential economic uncertainty in 2019 looking to lock themselves into the protection of the low interest rates currently being offered by lenders.
+Motivation to remortgaging has already reached an 11-year high, with borrowers looking to lock themselves into the protection of the low interest rates currently being offered by lenders.

 This rush to remortgage is not only attracting customers who are coming to the end of their current deal, but also those whose current fixed rate term comes to an end in a year’s time or more.